twilio/voice-quickstart-android/README.md

     console.log(from);
     to = event.server_param_to;

-    // check if the call is made to a number or an identity defaultCallerId = "12525445359";
+     // Change to a Twilio number or a verified caller ID on your account defaultCallerId = "1234567890";
     phoneNumberChars = "+1234567890";

-    if (!to) {
+    // Check if the call is made to a number or an identity.
+For simplicity, the following code assumes that identity name starts only with letters and not with numbers. if (!to) {
         console.log("TwiML Say");
         twiml.say("Hello!
 Goodbye!");